-15. Contract Procedure Rules / Procurement Contract Standing Orders
+13. Contract Procedure Rules / Procurement Contract Standing Orders

-15.1.
+13.1.
 Basic Principles

-- 15.1.1.
-All procurement procedures must: - 15.1.2.
-A BRIEF GUIDE TO CONTRACT STANDING ORDERS - 15.1.3.
-Introduction - 15.1.4.
+- 13.1.1.
+Introduction - 13.1.2.
 These Contract Standing Orders (issued in accordance with section 135 of the 1972 Local Government Act) are intended to promote good procurement practice and public accountability and deter corruption.
-Following these Standing Orders is the best defence against allegations that a purchase has been made incorrectly or fraudulently. - 15.1.5.
+Following these Standing Orders is the best defence against allegations that a purchase has been made incorrectly or fraudulently. - 13.1.3.
 Officers responsible for procurement or disposal must comply with these Contract Standing Orders.
-They lay down minimum requirements although a more thorough procedure may be appropriate for particular contracts and it is therefore recommended that advice be sought from a member of the Procurement team. - 15.1.6.
+They lay down minimum requirements although a more thorough procedure may be appropriate for particular contracts and it is therefore recommended that advice be sought from a member of the Procurement team. - 13.1.4.
 The Standing Order covers both Capital and Revenue expenditure contracts, from large complex Capital Schemes to goods and services of a revenue nature.
-They have to be followed for all spend irrespective of funding source e.g. Fire Authority, Welsh Government etc. - 15.1.7.
+They have to be followed for all spend irrespective of funding source e.g. Fire Service, Welsh Government Grant Funding etc. - 13.1.5.
 For the purposes of these Standing Orders, where there is a requirement for communication to be in writing, this shall be deemed to include e-mail and fax transmissions as well as hard copy.
 Officers of the service must:- - Follow the Standing Orders and accompanying Procurement Procedural Guide if you purchase goods, services or works. - Take all necessary legal, financial and professional advice. - Declare any personal financial interest in a contract.
 Corruption is a criminal offence. - Appraise the purchasing need and ensure that the Most Advantageous Tender (MAT) route is followed to select the most suitable supplier when undertaking a competitive procurement exercise. - Check whether there is an existing Corporate Contract, Framework or Dynamic Purchasing System that you can make use of before undergoing a competitive process.
-The Procurement Team can provide guidance in this regard. - Allow sufficient time for the submission of bids. - Keep bids confidential.
+The Procurement Team can provide guidance in this regard. - Allow sufficient time for the submission of bids. - Keep bids confidential. - Complete a written contract and/or provide a Fire and Rescue Service purchase order before the supply or works begin.

-- Complete a written contract and/or provide a Fire and Rescue Service purchase order before the supply or works begin. - Identify a project lead with responsibility for ensuring the contract delivers as intended. - Keep documented records of dealings with suppliers. - Assess each contract throughout its term to see how well it is meeting the contractual requirements..
+- Identify a project lead with responsibility for ensuring the contract delivers as intended.
+Key Performance Indicators must be included as part of the contract where appropriate. - Keep documented records of dealings with suppliers and provide copies to the Procurement Team so that the Service's Central Contract Register can be kept up to date. - Assess each contract throughout its term to see how well it is meeting the contractual requirements.